Pay £1, get up to 50p off most Costa, Pret & Starbucks drinks EVERY time

 - Greggs – 20p off.
 If you bring your own cup, you’ll get 20p off any hot drink.
 Also, Greggs sells its own branded cups for £2, and you’ll get a free hot drink in it when you buy one.
 If you join Greggs rewards you’ll receive more offers, such as a free birthday cupcake.
 See our Birthday Freebies page for more free birthday treats and discounts.

 - Caffè Nero – double stamps.
 If you bring your own cup, you’ll get twice the loyalty card stamps.
 Normally you’d have to buy nine drinks to get the 10th free, but with this offer you’d only have to buy five – or get the free drink via O2 Priority five times, as you can also get double stamps in conjunction with that offer.
+See our blog on How to get 50+ free drinks a year using this 'deal stack'.

 Is buying a drink at these stores MoneySaving?